 https://mcp.pipeboard.co/meta-ads-mcp

-Add this to your ~/.cursor/mcp.json
+Add the following to your ~/.cursor/mcp.json

 {